microsoft/ai-developer/Java/challenges/Challenge-02.md

 2. Open the terminal or powershell.
 Navigate to code checkout directory and open the project in your favorite IDE.
 For example, if you are using Visual Studio Code, run the following commands:
     ```bash
         code .
+        # Navigate to the Java project directory
+        cd Java
     ```
 4. If you are using Visual Studio code or IntelliJ, open terminal Copy the TEMP file as PROPERTIES file
     ```bash